javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 - We can use event delegation for `mousedown/up`.
 A large-area event handler that checks  `event.target` can manage Drag'n'Drop for hundreds of elements.
 - And so on.

 There are frameworks that build architecture over it: `DragZone`, `Droppable`, `Draggable` and other classes.
 Most of them do the similar stuff to what's described above, so it should be easy to understand them now.
-Or roll your own, as you can see that that's easy enough to do, sometimes easier than adapting a third-part solution.
+Or roll your own, as you can see that that's easy enough to do, sometimes easier than adapting a third-party solution.